HomeAdvertisingSmall Site's Google Update Recovery

 5. Diversify traffic sources to reduce dependency on Google

 Quick Tip: Create a Google Search Console recovery dashboard that tracks your most important pages and queries.
-Monitor these weekly to identify early signs of recovery or additional issues.
+Check it weekly to spot early signs of recovery or new issues.

 1. Diagnose